PRX/fixer.prx.org/README.md

 - `container/build.sh` builds all the images
 - `container/build.sh up` will build and run
 - `container/build.sh clean` will delete the `build` dir

+### Using

+The containers rely on ENV values.

+For example, a new user will be created based on the following ENV vars during `master` image start:

+bundle exec rake user:create FIXER_USER_EMAIL=andrew@somedomain.com FIXER_USER_PASSWORD=password

 ## Copyright
 &copy; Copyright PRX, Public Radio Exchange https://www.prx.org